.jpg)

 Feedstock Usage

-Soybean oil used in biofuel production totaled 832 million pounds, up 44% month-to-month and the highest since December.
-Additionally, usage accounted for 31% of total feedstock demand, surpassing beef tallow after losing its spot as the top feedstock in January.
-Soybean oil usage continued to rebound for a second month.
-Soybean oil used in biodiesel production totaled 502 million pounds, up from 425 million pounds in February.
-Soybean oil used for renewable diesel production rose to 331 million pounds, compared to 151 million pounds the previous month.
+Soybean oil used in biofuel production totaled 829 million pounds, down slightly from the previous month.
+Soybean oil accounted for 31.5% of total feedstock usage due to declines in UCO and beef tallow.
+Soybean oil used in biodiesel production totaled 575 million pounds, up from 502 million in March.
+Soybean oil used in renewable diesel fell to 256 million pounds, down from 331 million the previous month.

 Biofuel Feedstock Imports

-U.S. feedstock imports of canola oil, UCO, and beef tallow fell by 27% in April to 835 million pounds, according to the U.S. Census Bureau.
-Imports fell sharply following a short-lived rebound and sending shipments to their lowest since June 2023.
+U.S. feedstock imports of canola oil, UCO, and beef tallow rose by 39% in May to 1.16 billion pounds, according to the U.S. Census Bureau.

 --